goldfirere/singletons/README.md

 documentation for the definitions and functions in the library.

-The singletons library was written by Richard Eisenberg, eir@cis.upenn.edu, and with significant contributions by Jan Stolarek, jan.stolarek@@p.lodz.pl.
+The singletons library was written by Richard Eisenberg, eir@cis.upenn.edu, and with significant contributions by Jan Stolarek, jan.stolarek@p.lodz.pl.
 See also _Dependently typed programming with singletons_, available [here](http://www.cis.upenn.edu/~eir/papers/2012/singletons/paper.pdf).